 - Tenants can admit visitors when they receive a call on their phone.

 - Most telephone entry systems are easy to use, and visitors can call the tenant with the push of a button.

 - Calls can be sent to tenants directly, which can save staff time answering the door.

 - The system is for visitors only.
 Tenants need another method of accessing the property, such as an access control system.

 - Wiring a phone line is an involved process and expensive to maintain.
 Installation can require construction and much higher labor costs than a wireless system.

 - There is no way to grant recurring access for providers like cleaning staff or delivery couriers who visit regularly.

 - The tenant directory must be updated manually, so staff must be onsite to manage the system.

 Electronic Access Control Systems

-- Most electronic access systems are easy to use for tenants.
+Most electronic access systems are easy for tenants to use.
 All it takes is tapping a key card or fob against a reader to enter the building.